ysnx64523/Trillian4.0--Astra--multi-language-support-package/README.md

 You can also fork this repository and modify it based on the original English language of Trillian4.0 (Astra) that comes with this repository.
 Replace the XML, DTD and txt in the Languages\en folder with the language of your region

-Note: When dealing with "language type=" attributes in any context, you should always use the English name of the language.
+Note: When dealing with "language type="  or <!-- Englisn Language Pack for Skins --> attributes in any context, you should always use the English name of the language.
 For example:

 - 简体中文 → Chinese(Simplified)
 - 日本語 → Japanese